-When Adrian Hale was three years old, his mother already knew that he had a bright future ahead of him.
-Buying him all the encyclopedias he could carry, his mom was planning for his continued education, one that went beyond what Hale could even image as a three-year-old.
+When Adrian Hale was 3 years old, his mother already knew that he had a bright future ahead of him.
+Buying him all the encyclopedias he could carry, his mom was planning for his continued education, one that went beyond what Hale could even image as a 3-year-old.

 The future Yale bulldog grew up in the inner city of Rochester, in a community where many kids didn’t even graduate high school.
 His household had its fair share of problems, but what made his family stand out was their positive outlook despite their bleak surroundings.
 Hale’s parents, especially his mother, instilled in him at a young age that he could do whatever it was that he wanted to do, regardless of what that was.

 He later became the first member of his family to graduate high school, after which he joined the military and achieved success there.
 He then went on to attend Yale, one of the nation’s most prestigious colleges, and was the first in his family to graduate from an institution of higher learning.